 Stand-alone solution Metior

-An example of an IoT solution that can help with this is Metior.
+Metior, is an example of an IoT solution that can help with this.
 This solution is a stand-alone multi-sensor that measures seven environmental parameters: temperature, light intensity, humidity, CO2, VOC (volatile organic compounds), noise, and the presence of people.
 It is a plug-and-play solution that communicates with the building management system via Modbus.
 Metior uses Bluetooth, which makes it easy to commission the system.
 Setpoints can be set via the building management system, such as the maximum temperature at which the system will automatically ventilate.
 Because Metior provides insight into the indoor climate, building managers can ensure that rooms remain well ventilated, guaranteeing the health and safety of visitors.

 Number of people in a room